henriqueolivgp/NLW-Expert/README.md

   <h3 align="center">Henrique Oliveira</h3>

   <p align="center">
-    We made this project with love and hate 😅, come to see!!
+    I made this project with love and hate 😅, come to see!!
   </p>
 </p>